akalicki/flickr-search/README.md

 2. Visit the [developer site][] and request a Flickr API key.
 3. Replace `YOUR_APP_KEY` on [line 10 of main.js][main.js] with the key you
 receive.
-4. Then you're all set!
+4. You're all set!
 Open `index.html` in your favorite browser to get started.

 [NPM]: https://www.npmjs.org/